ECEBORG/Eceborg_wiki/README.md

 # ECEBORG's association wiki
 Procedures on how to run the association, prepare events...
-Check the wiki tab!
+Check the **wiki tab**!